Keerthanavinay05/webhook-demo/README.md

 # webhook-demo
-Small demo to connect github to jenkins
+Small demo to connect github to jenkins using webhook.